mobxjs/mobx/docs/react/react-integration.md

 # React integration

-While MobX is dependent from React they are most commonly used together.
+While MobX works independently from React they are most commonly used together.
 In [the gist of Mobx](../intro/overview.md) as well as the [conceptual introduction](../intro/concepts.md) you have already seen the most important part of this integration: the `observer` [HoC](https://reactjs.org/docs/higher-order-components.html) that you can wrap around a React component.

 The `observer` HoC subscribes React components automatically to _any observables_ that are used _during render_.
 As a result, components will automatically re-render when relevant observables change.